Hello.

 5: virtual air control tower (possibly with CS Group)

-6: digital twin for experience feedback integration (possibly with Total)
+6: digital twin for experience feedback integration (possibly with TotalEnergies)

 Note that additional invited talks could be given by industrial partners (they could be either mandatory and replace a class each or additional but highly recommended).